franco-ruggeri/pdf-preview.nvim/README.md

 **Live PDF preview for Neovim using browser-sync.**

-Easily preview LaTeX-compiled PDF documents in your browser, with automatic reloading on file changes.
-Ideal for remote workflows, live editing, and fast iteration.
+Easily preview PDF documents in your browser, with automatic reloading on file changes.
+This plugin is ideal for a minimalistic LaTeX writing workflow, even remotely over SSH.

 <!-- TODO: add demo -->
 <!-- TODO: add help page -->